tomtseng/georegions/README.md

 The shapefile of choice holds ZCTA data and is found from [census data](https://www.census.gov/geo/maps-data/data/cbf/cbf_zcta.html).

+# What does this thing do?
+Enter in a lat-long coordinates and a radius.
+The site will spit out a list of zipcode regions that are within that radius around the given point.

 ## Dependencies
 * Install GEOS?
 * Install Proj?